Abdi-Adan/Android-Projects/readme.md

 The idea is to build fully functional cross-platform mobile apps with special focus on android and a complete backend built with webAPIs, firebase etc.

+## Includes apps with

+1. Scribe (Notekeeper app) consuming a REST API from swagger API gateway for keeping notes
+2. Firebase intergration
+3. Firebase_auth package for email-password-signin and authentication

-Find screenshots of projects done below:
+### Find screenshots of projects done below